 Vietnam is a developing country that has been transitioning from the rigidities of a centrally-planned economy since 1986.
 Vietnam joined the World Trade Organization in January 2007, which has promoted more competitive, export-driven industries.
-Vietnam successfully finalised negotiations for the Trans-Pacific Partnership (TPP) trade agreement, signed a number of bilateral and multilateral free trade agreements
+Vietnam successfully finalised negotiations for the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) trade agreement, signed a number of bilateral and multilateral free trade agreements.